devleaks/cockpitdecks-docs/docs/Cockpit.md

-The Cockpit is the container entity of Cockpitdecks. *For a given aircraft*, it locates deck definitions, loads them and prepares each deck for use with X-Plane.
+The Cockpit is the main container entity of Cockpitdecks.

+*For a given aircraft*, it locates deck definitions, loads them and prepares each deck for use with X-Plane.
+If aircraft is changed in X-Plane, Cockpitdecks is notified and loads the newly loaded aircraft definitions, if any.

 # Aircraft Configuration

-Decks are particular to an aircraft.
+Decks are particular to one aircraft.
 Cockpitdeck will look for a folder named `deckconfig` in the X-Plane folder of that aircraft.
+If none is found, it will load a default page, with defaults actions on each deck available to it.

-Cockpidecks will first look for a file named `config.yaml` in the `deckconfig` folder.
+If a `deckconfig` folder is found in the folder of the aircraft currently used, Cockpidecks will first look for a file named `config.yaml`.
 In that file, Cockpitdecks will find all decks connected to the system and available to it.
-It will also find a few global parameters.
+It will also find a set of global parameters.

 Cockpidecks will also look for a file named `secret.yaml` in the `deckconfig` folder.
 In that file, Cockpitdeck will find information such as the serial numbers of the deck devices used.
 Serial numbers are needed to distinguish all decks of a similar type.

 Configuration files for decks are all Yaml-formatted files.

+# Deckconfig Folder

+Here is the overall structure of the files in the `deckconfig` folder.

 ```
 XPlaneAircraftFolder